 Be sure to acknowledge everyone who made the research possible.
 For example, if there was a specific funder, collaborators, etc.

 Remember that you want your poster to be eye-catching so that people are drawn in to read it.
-Good visuals and legible fonts are key in a good poster.
+Good visuals and legible fonts are key to a good poster

 What should your poster look like?

 - Organize your poster effectively

 The most important aspect of the appearance of your poster is organization.
 Understand the gravity of reading and know that your audience is going to read in columns – from top to bottom.
 When creating your poster, create an obvious flow for the eyes so that the reader does not need to think about where to look next.
 This can cause confusion and make them lose interest in the researcher.

 Many people choose to include numbers as a way to ensure that the reader knows where to head next.
 But, if you do not include numbers, make the poster clean and organized.
 Use the white space to your advantage by creating divisions between sections.

 - Balance positive and negative space